Analyzing Baidu's Unusual Options Activity | Benzinga

 Analyzing Baidu's Unusual Options Activity

-On Thursday, shares of Baidu (NASDAQ:BIDU) saw unusual options activity.
-After the option alert, the stock price moved up to $164.6.
+Shares of Baidu (NASDAQ:BIDU) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $165.11.

 - Option Type: TRADE